PetrosiliusPatter/QuoBo/README.md

 ## About

 QuoBo is a Telegram bot that allows you to save quotes from your chats and retrieve them later.
-Will soon support semantic searching using Weaviate.
+Will soon support semantic searching using QDrant.

 ## Usage